HaotianZhang96/ADM_HW3/README.md

 2. **`scapring_from_html.ipynb`**

-The notebook, using BeautifulSoap, parse the informations from the html web page and write these informations in tsv files.
+The notebook, using BeautifulSoap, parses the informations from the html web page and write these informations in tsv files.

 The informations retrived are:

+>>

 - title